 - A police spokesman said he was angry over being expelled from school after forging a doctor's note as an excuse to stay off school and play truant.

 - Aye, we're a poor, pathetic wee excuse for a nation right enough.

 - They're all bands that you've never heard of, you poor excuse of an indie music listener!

 - That good for nothing, poor excuse of a human being.

-- Said politely in various contexts, for example when attempting to get someone’s attention, asking someone to move so that one may pass, or interrupting or disagreeing with a speaker.Oraciones de ejemplo
+- Used as a polite apology in various contexts, such as when attempting to get someone’s attention, asking someone to move so that one may pass, or interrupting a speaker.Example sentences

 - Now in 99% of cases with the subway as packed as it was someone would enter, say excuse me and make her move her bag.

 - They are all up in my personal space so I say excuse me and move away but they keep looking at me.